 Browsing 40 - 50 results of 77 programs for program format - Event

-An homage to the color of passion and pageantry, Red featured special presentations, classic exhibits, and fiery performances by San Francisco’s Theatre Flamenco.
+To view this film join us at the Exploratorium!
+Show is ongoing through Sunday, Oct 2, 2011 An homage to the color of passion and pageantry, Red featured special presentations, classic exhibits, and fiery performances by San Francisco’s Theatre Flamenco.
 Construction of the Observatory at Piers 15 & 17 from April 12th through April 27th of 2011.
 Images courtesy of Nibbi Construction.
 Music by Wayne Grim.
 Intuit Founder Scott Cook, NOAA Administrator Jane Lubchenco, Former Los Angeles Unified School District Superintendent Ramon Cortines, and Retired Congressman Vernon Ehlers join KQED's Dave Iverson for a lively conversation on the topic of Science for Decision Making.
 This discussion was recorded at the Exploratorium's 34th Annual Awards Dinner on May 4, 2011.

 Join us for an exploration of new frontiers in film—where cinematic artworks range beyond the screen to encompass unique combinations of animation, objects, and live performance.
 On April 7, 2011 we turned the Exploratorium into a skatepark.
 Watch as DLX riders, Dennis Busenitz, Elissa Steamer, Major Jones, Frank Gerwer, and Peter Ramondetta demo the ramps inside the museum.
 In January and February of 2011, the first of the large 72" in diameter piles were driven 160 feet in to the sea floor at Piers 15 and 17 in San Francisco, the new home of the Exploratorium.
 These new piles were installed between the two piers and along the south apron of Pier 15.
 In early March, the steel casings were filled with concrete.
 This After Dark event was devoted to the ever-mysterious and otherworldly dimensions of sleep, darkness, and night.